-THIS STATE-TRIBAL EDUCATION COMPACT is made and entered into by and between the WASHINGTON STATE SUPERINTENDENT OF PUBLIC INSTRUCTION (hereinafter "Superintendent"), on behalf of the STATE OF WASHINGTON, a sovereign state of the 'United States, with all rights and powers thereto pertaining; and the Wa He Lut Indian School (hereinafter "WIS"), a Bureau of Indian Education grant school.
+THIS STATE-TRIBAL EDUCATION COMPACT is made and entered into by and between the WASHINGTON STATE SUPERINTENDENT OF PUBLIC INSTRUCTION (hereinafter "Superintendent"), on behalf of the STATE OF WASHINGTON, a sovereign state of the United States, with all rights and powers thereto pertaining; and the QUILEUTE TRIBE (hereinafter "the Quileute Tribe", federally recognized as an Indian Tribe organized by authority of Article III of the Constitution and Bylaws of the Quileute Indian Tribe approved by the Secretary of the Interior on November 11, 1936 pursuant to the Treaty of Olympia of 1855 [12 Stat.
+97; II Kappler 719], possessed of all sovereign powers and rights thereto pertaining.